Saint Ambrose College has a proud history and tradition of sporting provision, whether it is for the experienced athlete or the beginner.

 Football is however, also played with much passion in the playground and inter-house competitions are run on the 3G pitch at lunchtimes.

-The College runs basketball teams for U12 to U15's and these compete in the local Trafford Schools league.
-In 2018/19 the U14 team were Trafford Champions.
+The College runs basketball teams for U12 to U15's who have successfully competed in the local Trafford Schools league.

 cross country and athletics